dugan-jo/homework09_README/Develop/README.md

     Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

-  If you have any questions please contact Joe Dugan at https://github.com/dugan-jo or joseph.michael.dugan@gmail.com.
+  If you have any questions please contact joe at https://github.com/dugan-jo or dugan@gmail.com.
   Thank you!